davecparker/code12/Doc/API.md

 ### Key Names
-The following key names are supported.
+The following key names should be supported on all platforms (different operating and computers) that have these keys.
+Support for other keys is platform-dependent.

 Note that key names refer to a hardware key, not a typed character, so typing 'A' uses the "a" key, and typing '$' uses the "4" key.
 ```